-QIAGEN and Natera Partner to Develop Cutting-Edge Genetic Testing Assays for Use on QIAGEN's GeneReader NGS System
+QIAGEN and Natera partner to develop cutting-edge genetic testing assays for use on QIAGEN's GeneReader NGS System

-QIAGEN N.V.
-(NYSE: QGEN; Frankfurt Prime Standard: QIA), a world leader in providing Sample to Insight molecular solutions, and Natera, Inc. (NASDAQ: NTRA), a leading developer of next-generation sequencing (NGS) assays that include non-invasive prenatal genetic testing and the analysis of circulating tumor DNA, today announced a partnership to develop cutting-edge cell-free DNA assays for use on QIAGEN's GeneReader NGS System.
+HILDEN, Germany, and SAN CARLOS, California, March 12, 2018 /PRNewswire/ -- QIAGEN N.V.
+(NYSE: QGEN; Frankfurt Prime Standard: QIA), a world leader in providing Sample to Insight molecular solutions, and Natera, Inc. (NASDAQ: NTRA), a leading developer of next-generation sequencing (NGS) assays that include non-invasive prenatal genetic testing and the analysis of circulating tumor DNA, today announced a partnership to develop cutting-edge, cell-free DNA assays for use on QIAGEN's GeneReader NGS System.

 "We are excited to partner with Natera, a global market leader in non-invasive cell-free DNA genetic testing.
 Through this strategic partnership, we are planning to offer assays that provide significant clinical and economic value backed by extensive validation data and large clinical studies.
 We intend to make these assays available on the GeneReader NGS System to laboratories around the world that are very eager to bring in-house genetic testing across several applications, including prenatal screening," said Peer M. Schatz, Chief Executive Officer of QIAGEN N.V.
 "The addition of these assays, along with Natera's Constellation software, will substantially increase the system's value and utility for a broader range of customers beyond the current menu focused on oncology."